Stock market this week

 The gold and silver price

-The weekly forecast for the stock markets
+The weekly forecast for this week

 Enter your email address:

 I will mail you with each new market forecast or update.

 I think the big question is where the top will be.
 Because after a long rise and breaking all time highs, top formation always follows.
 Never before has a stock market continued to rise without a correction.
 And that won't happen this time either.